ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/03b-traversing-general-trees.md

 defined with meanings similar to their binary tree counterparts.
 Preorder traversal of a general tree first visits the root of the tree, then performs a preorder traversal of each subtree from left to right (start to end of the list of children).
-Postorder is generalized in a similar way, with the processing of a value happening after the recursive processing of the children.
+Postorder is generalised in a similar way, with the processing of a value happening after the recursive processing of the children.